 Search has always been an environment with few choices.
 With paid search, advertisers have always known it’s either Google or Bing.
 And let’s be honest, more often than not, it’s just Google.
 With this newer iteration of paid search via retail, advertisers have been given a choice, but it’s really been a choice of one retailer or another.
 Whether it’s Amazon, Walmart, PromoteIQ or Criteo, they all had access to exclusive inventory.
 You had to live and die by their CPCs, their minimums, their rules.

-But now, with the 50/50 divvying of Target’s inventory, search advertisers have a divergent path they can take.
+But now, with the divvying up of Target’s inventory, search advertisers have a divergent path they can take.
 And this option is going to really test the tensile strength of a platform like Criteo.
 One that knows it has a shelf life and has tried to profit as much as possible during that timeframe.
-Advertisers can immediately begin testing Citrus to see if they can get the same output they received via Criteo minus the platform fee.
+Advertisers can immediately begin testing the newly acquired Citrus to see if they can get the same output they received via Criteo minus the platform fee.

 For a real-world example of how the platform fee can truly hurt overall performance, take a product retailing at $30, converting at a 20% clip, and seeing a $1.00 base CPC via Target sponsored search.
 That SKU will see a ROAS of 4.8 via Criteo, and a ROAS of 6.0 via Citrus.

 A Landscape That’s Changing for the Better